elibroftw/blog.elijahlopez.ca/content/posts/mobile-development-is-painful.md

 - In one terminal: `npx react-native start`
 - In another terminal `npx react-native run-android`
 - `yarn add react-native` to upgrade react-native

+Okay so finally I want to get the QR code scanner working.

+1. `__scanCodes` not found.
+Easy fix, just change babel.config.js to use `__scanCodes` instead of `__scanQRCodes` which was there for some reason...
+    - Have to reset the cache
+2. ReferenceError: Property '_setGlobalConsole' doesn't exist
+    - Cool, just set the version of the "react-native-reanimated": "2.14.4" since the latest version (3+) has it removed...
+    - Have to wait for vision-camera v3 to come out

+Please stop this endless cycle of bloatware.
+I'm so done with react native.
+My friend (todo: link) even told  me about how he stopped with React Native and went native.
+I had not heeded his advice because I thought it would not be as productive as React Native (since I know React already), but the way I see things now, I would not pick React Native for future projects.
+Any project that uses React Native becomes tech debt instantly.

 ## A Note to Future Developers